Updated: Jul 17

 A good understanding of colour theory and sensitivity to colours is primary in good image making.

 In Willow the Wonderer I privilege a warm colour palette, using a minimum of cool colours.
-I do this to enhance the warm and fuzzy vibe of the book, it is after all a book meant to guide a child to happiness.
+I do this to enhance the warm and fuzzy vibe of the book, it is after all a picture book meant to guide a child to happiness.
 The strong contrast in tones is a way of adding drama, excitement and anticipation.

 Most importantly, for images to work, they need a good story or idea behind them.